shelovestechy/iam-fundamental/docs/access-review-failure-case.md

 # IAM Governance Case: Access Reviews That Don’t Actually Review Anything

-This case describes a common IAM governance failure.
-Access reviews exist as a process, but they fail in real life.
+This case describes a common governance failure: the "Compliance Trap."
+Access reviews exist as a process, but they fail to reduce risk in the real world.

-The review is done.
+The review is done, compliance is happy, but the risk stays exactly where it was.

-Compliance is happy.
-Risk stays.
+---

 ## Background

-The organization runs access reviews to meet audit and compliance needs.
-Managers and application owners are asked to check user access and confirm that it is still correct.
+The organization runs access reviews to meet audit needs.
+Managers and app owners are asked to check user access and confirm it’s still correct.

+On paper, everything looks perfect:
-The process is documented.
+* The process is documented.
-The tools exist.
+* The tools are in place.
-Completion rates look good.
+* Completion rates are near 100%.

-## The situation
+## The Situation: The "Approve All" Reflex

-Access reviews run every quarter.
-Reviewers receive long lists of users and permissions.
+Every quarter, reviewers are hit with massive lists of users and permissions.

 In practice:
-- Reviewers do not fully understand the access
-- Business context is missing or outdated
-- Time pressure pushes people to finish fast

-Most reviews end with “approve all”.

-No access is removed.
-The review is marked as completed.

-## Why the review fails

-The problem is not laziness.
-It is design.

-Main issues are:
-- Too much access reviewed at once
-- No clear owner for individual permissions
-- No explanation why access exists
-- No difference between low risk and high risk access

-People are asked to make decisions without enough information to make them well.

-## Governance fatigue

-When reviews repeat without results, people stop taking them seriously.

-Over time:
-- Reviews feel like a checkbox task
-- Approvals become automatic
-- Responsibility becomes symbolic

-The process keeps running,
-but its value drops every time.

-## IAM perspective

-Access reviews should help people decide.
-They should not overwhelm them.

-Good reviews are:
-- Small and focused
-- Aimed at risky or sensitive access
-- Owned by people who understand the access
-- Designed to cause real change

-Reviewing everything usually means reviewing nothing.

-## How this could be improved

-Some simple changes help a lot:
-- Separate baseline access from elevated access
-- Review only access that goes beyond the role
-- Explain clearly what the access is and why it exists
-- Assign ownership to access not just to users

-One meaningful review is worth more than many empty approvals.

-## Key takeaway

-Access reviews fail when finishing the task matters more than understanding the access.

-Good IAM governance accepts that fewer better reviews reduce more risk than wide empty approval cycles.
+* **Context is missing:** Reviewers don't actually know what "Access_Level_4_Red_UX" means.
+* **Time pressure:** Managers have 200 people to review on top of their actual work.
+* **Fear of breaking things:** It’s safer to approve than to revoke access and deal with a productive employee being locked out.

+The result?
+People click "Approve All" just to make the task go away.
+No access is removed, but the box is checked.

+---

+## Why the Review Fails
+The problem isn't laziness—it’s bad design.
+You can't ask someone to make a security decision without giving them the right information.

+**Main Issues:**
+1. **Quantity over Quality:** Too much data reviewed at once leads to "Review Fatigue."
+2. **Missing Ownership:** If a permission doesn't have a clear owner, the manager just assumes it’s "probably fine."
+3. **No Risk-Rating:** Low-risk access (reading the cafeteria menu) is treated the same as high-risk access (admin rights to the ERP).

+> **HOX!** When you ask people to review everything, they end up reviewing nothing.

+---

+## Governance Fatigue
+When reviews repeat without any actual changes, people stop taking them seriously.
+It becomes a symbolic ritual.

+* The task feels like "IT homework."
+* Approvals become automatic.
+* Responsibility is shifted: "I approved it because IT told me to."

+The process keeps running, but its actual security value drops to zero.

+---

+## The IAM Perspective
+Access reviews should be a tool for decision-making, not a burden.
+To make them work, you have to prioritize.

+* **Target the Risk:** Focus on elevated or sensitive access.
+* **Context is King:** Tell the reviewer *why* the user has this access (e.g., "Birthright" vs. "Manual Request").
+* **Exception-based reviews:** Only ask for a review if something changes or if the access goes beyond the user's standard role.

+> **HOX!** A review that doesn't result in at least some access being revoked is often a sign of a failed process, not a perfect environment.

+---

+## Lessons Learned
+One meaningful, high-context review is worth more than a thousand empty approvals.

+1. **Separate the Noise:** Automated "birthright" access shouldn't be manually reviewed every quarter.
+2. **Own the Access, not just the User:** Make sure the person reviewing actually understands the application, not just the person's name.
+3. **Explain the Impact:** Tell the reviewer what the user can actually *do* with the permission.

+## Key Takeaway
+Access reviews fail when **finishing the task** matters more than **understanding the access**.
+Good IAM governance accepts that fewer, better-targeted reviews reduce more risk than wide, empty approval cycles.